sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

   }
 </style>

-I find static code checkers most valuable when they help teach me better ways to code in a language or framework.
+I find static code checkers most valuable when they teach me better ways to code in a language or framework.
 For example, the Go [staticcheck](https://staticcheck.io/docs/checks#SA6005) tool finds expensive string comparisons like: